ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 ##### Referencing RO-Crates that have a persistent identifier

-If the referenced RO-Crate B has a `identifier` declared as B's [Root Data Entity identifier](root-data-entity#root-data-entity-identifier), then this is a _persistent identifier_ which SHOULD be used as the URI in the `@id` of the corresponding entity in RO-Crate A.  For instance, if crate B had declared the identifier `https://pid.example.com/another-crate/` then crate A can reference B as an entity:
+If the referenced RO-Crate B has an `identifier` declared as B's [Root Data Entity identifier](root-data-entity#root-data-entity-identifier), then this is a _persistent identifier_ which SHOULD be used as the URI in the `@id` of the corresponding entity in RO-Crate A.  For instance, if crate B had declared the identifier `https://pid.example.com/another-crate/` then crate A can reference B as an entity:

 ```json
 {